jgerman/advent_of_code_2022/README.md

 I could solve the second task but re-implementing the conditions for stopping but I think I can tweak things by changing the stop condition, which will require placing grains that stop falling.

+So all it took was to add the ability to pass in the stop condition and to place sand that reached the max y value.
+Calculating the answer isn't fast but it works.

+This is one to come back to for performance reasons.